1

 -

-Pruning Instructions: Prune after flowering to maintain shape
+Pruning Instructions: Prune after flowering to maintain shape and encourage berries. -

-Winter Care: Mulch to protect roots in colder zones
+Winter Care: Mulch roots for protection in colder zones. -

 Share